Top Amazon Discount Codes for October 201913Discount Codes Available

 Fast forward 20 years, and it’s chalk and cheese.
 Amazon is now worth $134.5bn and Jeff has become the world’s richest person (albeit with a divorce settlement pending).

-Beginning life as an online book retailer, Amazon has grown to so much more.
+Beginning life as an online book retailer, Amazon has become so much more.
 You can now buy over 100 million items online, which is a pretty remarkable rise.

 To celebrate Amazon’s monumental feat, we’ve compiled some of the amazing stats and facts you probably don’t know about the online giant.
 Take a look and see what’s new to you.